Looking for a chore system to help your kids take ownership of their jobs?

 Get going Orange boy.
 I know you’re hungry, so plink those pins!

 Those few leftover clothespins that did not get painted will serve a purpose with unlimited options.
 You can assign 1 daily task to each child and put it beside their painted pins.
 So they know they need to do their daily coloured task PLUS 1 extra task of Mom’s choice.

 Or it could be an empty clothespin that means, “Ask if there is anything I can do to help?” after dinner time.

 Oh yes.
 That’s a good one.

 Orange Boy just begged me to let him close his eyes and randomly select his extra job for tomorrow, which is another great idea.

 Really hope he gets the one on the far right.
 I am not above assigning “Hug Your Mom” as a chore.
 Humour is the secret sauce to survival around here.

 In less than half an hour you can have a chore system created.
-And if you would prefer to skip the painting step, you could also use washi tape to personalize the pins.
+Or even less if you use washi tape instead of painting pins.

 What chore systems have worked for your family?
 Share this simple tool with other parents?

 Could you use a bonus tool to make Mom life easier?
 To cut down whining and squabbling and increase the peace in your home.
 This FREE ebook is packed with ideas to survive our craziest time of day – where we try to flip pancakes while the kids are FLIPPING OUT (sorry for yelling).
 Solidarity, Moms.